 7. Listen to Audio Books in the Car

 Don’t want your child always glued to the DVD player in the car?
 Listen to books on tape!
 I wish we had started listening to books before ever putting in the first DVD so that was always the norm.
-However, he still enjoys listening to books even introducing it later!
+However, he still enjoys listening to books even introducing them later!

 Audible offers the world’s largest selection of digital audiobooks.
 You can listen to books on your devices anytime and anywhere…including the car!
 Get 2 free audiobooks when you sign up for Audible’s 30 day free trial here.